pchemguy/SQLiteC-for-VBA/SQLiteC-Statement.md

 #### Query execution

-* *ExecuteSetup()* is a helper routine responsible for statement preparation and parameter binding.
-A parameterized prepared statement can be reused if a blank query is provided on subsequent calls.
-This routine is meant for internal class use only.
+* *ExecuteSetup()* is a helper routine.
+The rest of the query routines call *ExecuteSetup()* for statement preparation and parameter binding.
+They do not finalize the statement object, and *ExecuteSetup()* will reuse a parameterized prepared statement if a blank query is provided on subsequent calls.
 * *ExecuteNonQuery()* executes an SQL statement, possibly parameterized, not returning data.
 For non-parameterized (plain) queries, SQLiteCConnection.ExecuteNonQueryPlain() interface is used.
 * *GetScalar()* executes an SQL statement, possibly parameterized, returning a scalar value.
 The actual query may return more than one row/column, but only the first field in the first row is returned, discarding the rest.
 * *GetPagedRowSet()* executes an SQL statement, possibly parameterized, returning a set of rows.
 The returned result is a 1D array of pages, with each non-empty element being a 1D array of rows and each row being a 1D array of field values.